antoniomachine/bigml-ruby/README.rst

         'white_box' => false}

 (Note that we have abbreviated the output in the snippet above for
-readability: the full predictive cluster you'll get is going to contain much more details).
+readability: the full predictive cluster yo'll get is going to contain much more details).